The information in this article applies to:

 Adding the bullnose

-- Hold down the Shift key on the keyboard and group-select the lower roof planes over the porch.
+tool active, hold down the Shift key on your keyboard, group select the two lower roof planes over the porch, then click the Open Object